ghgeetansh/Geetansh-Ghulyani/README.md

 ## Overview

-This webapp is used for breast cancer disease prediction and recommends it, if the patient NEEDS a doctor or NOT.
+this is a web appliction which is used for brest cancer prediction.